Normaltic1018/CoffeeNet/README.md

 And If you want, YOU CAN create sniffing ENV
 Enjoy your HACK LIFE

+# **How to Use**

+1) Setup
+[command]
+cd setup
+sudo ./setup.sh

+2) Usage
+Just type "./CoffeeNet.py"
+If you are not root, type "sudo ./CoffeeNet.py"

+If CoffeeNet.py does not have execute permission, type "chmod u+x ./CoffeeNet.py"

 # **Available Tools**
 1) Scanner.
 : It works with NMAP.